Could There Be Mold In Your Coffee? A Cardiologist Explains

 Here's the thing about coffee: It may contain a specific toxin from a fungi called ochratoxin A.

-Ochratoxin A is a type of mycotoxin (meaning, a toxic chemical product produced by fungi), but the affects it can have on humans remain contested.
+Ochratoxin A is a type of mycotoxin (meaning, a toxic chemical product produced by fungi), but the affects it can have on humans remain contested1.
 However, varying levels of this fungi could explain why some people may feel totally fine after drinking coffee, while others can experience negative effects.
 Also, perhaps this is why some studies show benefits and others show harm from coffee, based on varying levels of the mold.

 Here are six important facts about this type of mold in coffee:

 - Ochratoxin A is produced by two fungi and can be found in foodstuffs, including coffee.
-It's described in scientific literature as a neurotoxic, immunosuppressive, genotoxic, carcinogenic, and a teratogenic topical polluter of human foods.
+It's described in scientific literature as a neurotoxic, immunosuppressive, genotoxic, carcinogenic, and a teratogenic topical polluter2 of human foods.
 Well, that doesn't sound so tasty, does it?

 - The EU established a limit on the amount of ochratoxin A permitted in foodstuffs, but there is no limit in the United States.
 That said, there's some concern that contaminated beans can be preferentially shipped to the U.S. and end up in our grocery stores at lower price-points.